hanan-sabry/aws-c1-prompting-llm-reasoning-nd905-cd14762-project/README.md

 I did not use this script to configure the Gateway.

 The AgentCore Gateway and its `create-bug-report` target were configured through the AWS Console.
 Screenshots of this configuration are included.

+## Evaluation Result: Successful

+The Bedrock Evaluation results demonstrate that the implemented chatbot produces responses that closely match the expected behavior across the tested customer-support scenarios.

+Correctness Score: [INSERT EXACT SCORE FROM SCREENSHOT]

+The correctness score is close to 1, indicating a high level of agreement between the chatbot's responses and the expected responses evaluated by the LLM-as-a-judge.

 ## Summary